YouTube Video Descriptions: How to Write Them Better In 2026

-1. Get Ideas from a YouTube Description Generator
+1. Get YouTube Description Ideas from a Description Generator

-If you want to come up with descriptions fast and easy, try vidIQ's AI Description Generator.
-It allows you to type in keywords that describe your video, see a few description options, and choose the right one for your content.
-Best of all, you get three free descriptions each month when you sign up for a free vidIQ account.
+If you want to come up with descriptions fast and easy, vidIQ has some tools to help you out.
+The AI description generator allows you to type in keywords that describe your video, see a few description options, and choose the right one for your content.

 2. Use the Right Keywords for YouTube's Search Engine

-Do you know which keywords people will use to find your video?
-If so, add those terms to your video description.
-That will help YouTube determine what your video is about and display it on the right search pages.
-You videos might even rank higher when keywords are in the title and description.
+Adding keywords into your description will help YouTube determine what your video is about and display it on the right search pages.

-We used two keywords in the example above: "small channel on YouTube" and "grow your channel."
+We used two keywords in the example above: "small channel on YouTube" and "more YouTube views."
 The summary sounds natural, and we have our best keyword near the front of the description for all to see.

-If you don't know where to start, read this guide for discovering the best YouTube keywords.
+If you don't know where to start, read this guide to discover the best YouTube keywords.

 3. Focus on the First 100 Characters